What Went Wrong At SmileDirectClub?

 Did SmileDirectClub make people sign NDAs?

 Interestingly, there are many positive testimonials for SmileDirectClub.
-Abbey tells R29 that she was assigned to a dentist but never spoke to them as there was no option to call them directly.
+Abbey, a SmileDirectClub customer based in the UK, tells R29 that she was assigned to a dentist but never spoke to them as there was no option to call them directly.
 “When I did call, I was put through to another dentist entirely,” says Abbey.
 “I’m not sure if they actually were a dentist, though.”
 That said, Abbey is happy with the result for the money she spent.
 “At the time, I couldn't afford the alternative [Invisalign], and my teeth weren't that ‘bad’,” says Abbey.
-She was pleased with SmileDirectClub’s customer service, and although the company wasn’t based in the UK, it was easy to get hold of, she says.
+She was pleased with SmileDirectClub’s customer service, and although the company was based in the US, it was easy to get hold of, she says.
 For this reason, Abbey would have recommended SmileDirectClub to others had it not collapsed.

 AdvertisementADVERTISEMENT